VINARIA NOBILA | Cabernet Sauvignon | 2016

-Noble ruby color, not too deep, yet quite opaque, with some bright copper hues towards the rim of the glass.
+Deep and noble ruby color, with elegant garnet shades towards the rim of the glass.

-This is definitely a great Wine of Moldova and the overall rating says the same, with 90.5 points scored it is right there, among the best wines we’ve tasted so far.
-Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.
+This is definitely a good wine of Moldova and, with a total of 89.8 points scored, this wine is right there, among the best wines we’ve rated so far.
+Check our complete database on the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.

 WineStatistics tasting results: